-Autumn is considered the best time to trek to Annapurna Base Camp as well as any other treks in Nepal.
+Autumn is considered the best time to trek to Annapurna Base Camp and any other treks in Nepal.
 Although trekking during autumn offers perfect weather and temperature condition for trekking, you may still face some difficulties like:

 - Since it is the peak time for Annapurna Base Camp Trek, the trails are highly crowded during autumn.
 Thus, if you want to trek in solitude and peace, autumn is not the right time for you to trek.

-- It is very difficult to arrange accommodation and food during autumn.
+- It is tough to arrange accommodation and food during autumn.
 Thus, pre-booking is a must if you are trekking in the autumn season.

-- Along with that, the cost of accommodation and food gets quite costlier than in the offseason.
+- Along with that, the cost of accommodation and food gets relatively costlier than in the offseason.

 Difficulties during Winter (December, January, February, March)

 As the winter kicks in, the Annapurna regions get very cold.
 Thus, trekking to Annapurna Base Camp in Winter is very challenging.
 So, before deciding to trek in winter, you must think very carefully and prepare well to face the challenge.

 Here is a list of some challenges that you may face during the winter season: